mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 7. To close the Command Prompt application type `exit` and press return (Enter) to execute.

 ### Download
 At the time this post was written, the latest release of Anaconda3 was version 2022.10.
-It has been updated to the latest release version `2025.06-1` of Anaconda3.
+It has been updated to the latest release version `2026.07-1` of Anaconda3 [release date: 2026-07-29].

-The installer for Windows 10/11 can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Anaconda3 2025.06-1 for Windows (ca. 914.6 MB, 64-bit).](https://repo.anaconda.com/archive/Anaconda3-2025.06-1-Windows-x86_64.exe)
+The installer for Windows 10/11 can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Anaconda3 2026.07-1 for Windows (ca. 1.0 GB, 64-bit).](https://repo.anaconda.com/archive/Anaconda3-2026.07-1-Windows-x86_64.exe)

 {{% callout warning %}}
 From Anaconda3 version 2022.10 the installer is only available for 64-bit Windows 10/11 and will not install on a 32-bit version of the Operating System.